-Biographic Sketch: Dr. Onuch (DPhil Oxford), joined the University of Manchester in 2014.
+Biographic Sketch: Dr. Onuch (DPhil Oxford 2010) is a Senior Lecturer [Associate Professor] in Politics.
+She joined the University of Manchester in 2014, after holding posts at the University of Toronto (2010-2011), University of Oxford (2011-2014) and Harvard University (2013-2014).
 She is an Associate of Nuffield College (Oxford) and The Harvard Ukrainian Research Institute.
-Onuch also holds a 2017 Visiting Research Fellowship at the Davis Center (Harvard).
+Onuch was also a Research Fellow at the Davis Center (Harvard) in 2017.

 Onuch’s is Co-PI (with Hale, Colton, Kravets) of a National Science Foundation funded study of Ukrainian political opinion.
 In 2014 Onuch was awarded (did not take up) the Leverhulme EC Fellowship for exceptional and promising young scholars.
 Onuch was Principle Investigator of the Ukrainian Protest Project: Comparative Protest Politics funded the British Academy.

-Previously she held: the Shklar Research Fellowship at HURI, Harvard (2013-2014); the Newton Prize Fellowship, at Nuffield College, Oxford (2011-2014); The Petro Jacyk Prize Fellowship, at CERES, Toronto (2010-2011); a Visiting Research Fellowship at the Universidad Torcuato Di Tella (mentored by Enrique Peruzzotti and Guillermo O’Donnell).
+Previously she held: the Shklar Research Fellowship at HURI, Harvard; the Newton Prize Fellowship, at Nuffield College, Oxford; The Petro Jacyk Prize Fellowship, at CERES, Toronto; and a Visiting Research Fellowship at the Universidad Torcuato Di Tella (mentored by Enrique Peruzzotti and Guillermo O’Donnell).

-Media availability: Yes (written and spoken: English, Ukrainian, Polish, Spanish, French).
+Media availability: Yes (written and spoken: English, Ukrainian, Polish, Spanish, and French).